JudeaDumont/cicdtostaticwebpageingcpstoragebucket/environments/prod/README.md

 it is actually setup to automatically propagate all the way up, if something fails, just rollback to a previous version of this repo in github and then push that version as a change

+###Some more advanced project context (next steps for infrastructural improvement):

+- Push directly into prod for reasons of project addition simplicity
+- Permissions are granted at the role level as opposed to custom service accounts
+- Git history is somewhat messy, though the majority of commits